Quick Help for Vocal Processing

 EZMix 2

 EZmix 2 is a multi-effect plug-in that lets you assign professionally designed audio processing effect chains to any audio source.
 The EZmix 2 philosophy is as simple as it is complex.
 You only see the easy part – everything else goes on behind the scenes.
-It was designed to be as easy and intuitive as humanly possible but still, leave you creative leverage – hence the two rotary controls.
+It was designed to be as easy and intuitive as humanly possible but still leave you creative leverage – hence the two rotary controls.
 These are the central pieces of the software.
 They let you dial in and customize each setting.
-However, they don’t simply add more or less of a specific signal chain, they control each setting’s sometimes a complex network of effects and allow you to tweak a creative take on each.
-In other words, each preset is much more than just one, plain setting.
+However, they don't simply add more or less of a specific signal chain; they control each setting's sometimes complex network of effects and allow you to tweak a creative take on each.
+In other words, each preset is much more than just one plain setting.

-Interface and main features
+Interface and Main Features

-What’s more, the lower part of the interface is reserved for two big knobs, which are called “Shape Controls”.
+We can see a preset browser on the interface's top part.
+It lets you filter your selection by instrument, effect, EZMix pack, type, or genre.
+Besides that, there is a text search where you can type any word to narrow your selection and find what you are looking for.
+What's more, the lower part of the interface is reserved for two big knobs, which are called "Shape Controls."
 Moreover, these control the shape and customize the selected preset.
-Next to that, there is a shape control info window, which gives a description of how the shape control responds.
+Next is a shape control info window, which describes how the shape control responds.
 Finally, in this section, there are input and output parameters.
+On the right part of the interface, an excellent section represents the effects used in the selected preset.
+Some are effects like Delay, Reverb, De-Esser, Distortion, and Cabinet—the effects used in the preset light up, while effects not utilized stay darkened.

 Audio Examples